digitalbazaar/bnid/README.md

 ## Background

-This library provides tools for Web and Node.js to generate random ids and and encode and decode them in various base-N encodings.
-It came about from a need for a more compact encoding of ~128 bit ids than [UUID Version 4][] provided.
+This library provides tools for Web and Node.js to generate random ids and encode and decode them in various base-N encodings.

 The interface follows the [TextEncoder][]/[TextDecoder][] interfaces and provides [IdEncoder](#idencoder) and [IdDecoder](#iddecoder) classes.
 Instances